wtaisner/chimerax-ligand-recognizer/README.md

 ### Manual Installation

-You can install the bundle manually by downloading this repository and running the following commands in the repository directory.
+You can install the bundle manually by downloading this repository (green *Code <>* button, then *Download ZIP* on top of this page) and running the following commands in the repository directory.

 **Linux:**
 ```bash